General Training Information

 - Short-term individual and couples therapy vary in length from person to person but can range from 1-9 sessions, including the First Appointment.
 Long-term therapy is generally not provided by the center; however, at times, trainees may be able to see a limited number of long-term therapy cases through occasional extended counseling where clinical and financial need warrant such continued services.

 - CAPS offers an extensive group therapy program with approximately 25+ groups per semester.
-Many groups offered are population specific, including the international graduate student group, the men’s talking group, queer space group, and graduate and undergraduate interpersonal process groups.
-In addition, CAPS offers topic-specific groups and clinics (e.g., sexual assault recovery, eating disorder recovery, loss, anxiety, perfectionism, mindful mood management and more).
+Many groups offered are population specific, including the International Student Process group, the Men Talking group, the Queer Space group, and graduate and undergraduate interpersonal process groups.
+In addition, CAPS offers topic-specific groups and clinics (e.g., sexual assault recovery, eating disorder recovery, loss, anxiety, perfectionism, adjustment to college, mindful mood management and more).
 The Center also offers several discussion and support groups in collaboration with campus partners.

 - Psychiatric services are offered through one full-time psychiatrist and two psychiatric nurse practitioners.